prasanth-pk12/Lord-Shiva-temple/README.md

-# Temple
+# Village Temple
-- This is the website for our villaage temple.
-- I have used bootrap to design this site.
+The Village Temple Website is a beautifully designed website created to showcase and provide information about the village temple.
+Bootstrap, a popular front-end framework, has been utilized to design and enhance the aesthetics of the site.

 Link : https://zealous-kirch-d3572a.netlify.app/#!